 I am aware of no way to ever say someone has too much insurance, the fact is you just never know.
 There is just one circumstance you can say you may be overinsured when it comes to a home.
 An insurance company is insuring the cost to rebuild your home.
 They are not covering your tax assessment nor are they covering the market value of the home or even what you think your home is worth.

 So how do you become overinsured?
 Generally, I see this when a policy has not been thoroughly reviewed in a 2-3 year period and the coverage has been allowed to automatically inflate.
 The other is when agents simply insure a home based on the previous carrier information and do not actually review the replacement cost of a home.

 - Figure out the square footage of your home and multiply it by $

 130$150(updated 5/12/15) per sqft this will give you a rough idea.

 - Call your agent and ask for a full review of the dwelling coverage on your home insurance.
 Before you do this assemble a pretty thorough description of the details of your home including square footage, types of floors, bedrooms, bathrooms, etc. They can then input this into whatever evaluation software they are using.

-- The other thought is if you happen to know a builder, not a handy man, plumber, roofer or other specialist an actual person who has built a home.
+- The other thought is if you happen to know a builder, not a handyman, plumber, roofer or another specialist an actual person who has built a home.
 Check with them as well.

 The more things change the more they stay the same.
 The challenge may be slightly greater now that the overall “market” for home purchases has leveled a bit.
 Think of it this way;